 Oil Heating Source

 As much as oil is cheap to obtain, there is a challenge when it comes to storage.
 You need a tank in order to store the oil, not to mention the health and environmental risks of storing oil.
 It generates obnoxious smell originating from the oil tank or furnace.
-In addition, nowadays insurers are not willing to insure homes with oil storage tanks.
+In addition, nowadays insurers are not willing to ensure homes with oil storage tanks.
 Another challenge is the task of filling the tank, which is seen as an inconvenience to most homeowners.

 This is the most expensive source of heating unless you live in areas where the prices are subsidized by the state.
 The only efficient and clean methods of producing electricity are hydropower and geothermal whereby water and steam are used to turn turbines respectively.
 This lowers the conversion cost and low emission of carbon.